ckochx/ex_factor/README.md

 ## BETA Warning

-ExFactor is still in active development and the API can and will change frequently!
+ExFactor is still in active development and the API can and may change frequently!

 Use at your peril, _for now._